 Typhoon Honey (2021)

 How is it that some people can rise above circumstances and create a life of joy and fulfillment when others in the same situation feel trapped and overwhelmed?
 Typhoon Honey teaches the reader how to harness the forces of nature and human psychology in order become the soul source and author of your future.
-It combines the power of physical nature and a deep understanding of the way our brains work to produce a sweet and enduring result.
+It combines the power of physical nature and a deep understanding of the way our brains work to produce a powerful and enduring result.

 Leadership Gold, Second edition.